FIWARE-Ops/marinera/documentation/HOW_TO_PERSIST_DATA.md

-# How to connect devices
+# How to persist data

 The platform uses the QuantumLeap component linked to a TimescaleDB database to provide persistence of each of the modifications in the entities represented in Orion-LD.
 Each entity modification is reported through the subscription